Navy Bean and Ham Soup Recipe

 - Line a large sieve with a couple of sheets of kitchen paper and suspend over a large bowl or basin.
 Pour the stock through it in stages.
 You will be left with perfect, pure ham stock.

 - Wash the soup pot and pour the strained stock back into it.

 - Use a ladle to remove approximately half the navy beans from the water (no need to be too fastidious) and drain them through a colander.

-- Put the drained beans in to the stock and bring to a rolling boil for ten minutes.
+- Put the drained beans into the stock and bring to a rolling boil for 10 minutes.